zfscgy/SimplePIR-python/README.md

 ## Related Resources

 1. The original implementation in Go: [github.com/ahenzinger/simplepir](https://github.com/ahenzinger/simplepir/tree/main)
-2. An estimator used to estimate the LWE hardness, which is used to compute the parameters in the original paper: [github.com/malb/lattice-estimator: An attempt at a new LWE estimator (github.com)](https://github.com/malb/lattice-estimator/)
+2. An estimator of the LWE problem hardness, which is used to compute the parameters in the original paper: [github.com/malb/lattice-estimator: An attempt at a new LWE estimator (github.com)](https://github.com/malb/lattice-estimator/)